How To Create a Paid Time Off Policy

 Legal PTO Requirements Based on Employee Type

-According to the United States Department of Labor, the Fair Labor Standards Act (FLSA) does not require companies to pay employees for time not worked -- like vacation or sick time.
-However, the department does provide suggested guidelines for offering vacation time and sick leave, along with how you can track its accrual.
+The Fair Labor Standards Act (FLSA) doesn’t require companies to pay employees for time not worked.
+However, there are guidelines for offering vacation time and sick leave.

-It’s also important to understand the payout laws for unused time.
-When an employee doesn’t use their vacation time, you may be required to pay them for the hours they worked.
-This is why some employers strongly encourage employees to completely use up their PTO by the end of the year.
+It’s also important to understand the payout laws for unused time for employee leave.
+When an employee doesn’t use their vacation time, you may have to pay them.
+This is why some employers encourage employees to completely use up their PTO by the end of the year.

-Full-time, hourly employees should receive paid time off for the work they do.
-Part-time hourly employee, however, do not need to receive the same benefits that full-time employees have.
-These benefits include options like healthcare, retirement savings, and time off.
-Some employers offer paid time off to their employees as part of their recruitment efforts.
+Full-time hourly employees receive paid time off as a benefit for work they do.
+Part-time employees don’t always have the same benefits as full-time employees.
+However, some employers offer paid time off to all employees as part of their recruitment efforts.

-Companies who hire union employees are required to follow the union guidelines for paid time off.
-While you cannot offer less PTO than the union guidelines recommend, you can offer more.
+Companies who hire union employees have to follow the union guidelines for paid time off.
+While you can’t offer less PTO than the union guidelines recommend, you can offer more.

 PTO By State

 Federal and state guidelines can differ.
 Some states have stricter PTO expectations for their employers.
 Pay close attention to your regulations.